reignite/burnout.io/content/actionables.md

 Burnout can be caused by mindless repetition and interruptions.
 Or it can be middle-management setting unrealistic deadlines.
 Document the causes, then find ways to alleviate them.

 ### Communicate the burnout to people who can help.
-Yes, it's crazy, but sometimes all it takes is explaining the problem and talking it out with management and coworkers.
+Sometimes all it takes is explaining the problem and talking it out with management and coworkers.
 Middle-management should exist to help specifically with these kinds of problems.

 ### Say "no" to unreasonable requests.
 Say "no" if a request is unreasonable, but try to provide feedback in order to prevent the pattern from continuing.